ericstrobl/RCSP/README.md

 > out = RCSP(samps,desL) # takes about 2 hours on my machine

 # Compute the list of descendants ('desL' files)
-Download 'ReplogleWeissman2022_rpe1.h5ad' from https://zenodo.org/records/10044268 and divide the h5ad file into manageable chunks:
+The Perturb-seq datasets are large, so we provide the desL files pre-computed.
+However, if you would like to compute the files on your own, then download 'ReplogleWeissman2022_rpe1.h5ad' from https://zenodo.org/records/10044268 and divide the h5ad file into manageable chunks:
 > save_data_chunks_RPE1()

-Compute desL for AMD:
+Then compute desL for AMD:
 > desL_AMD = find_des_AMD_final()$desL

-Download 'ReplogleWeissman2022_K562_gwps.h5ad' from https://zenodo.org/records/10044268 and divide the h5ad file into manageable chunks:
+Similarly, download 'ReplogleWeissman2022_K562_gwps.h5ad' from https://zenodo.org/records/10044268 and divide the h5ad file into manageable chunks:
 > save_data_chunks_K562()

 Compute desL for MS: